ibm-cloud-docs/openwhisk/annotations.md

 - `require-whisk-auth`: The web action can only be invoked by requests that provide appropriate authentication credentials.
     * When set to a boolean value, it controls whether the request's Basic Authentication value is authenticated.
 A value of `true` authenticates the credentials, and a value of `false` invokes the action without any authentication.
     * When set to an integer or a string, this value must match the request's `X-Require-Whisk-Auth` header value.
-    * **Note**: The owner of the web action incurs the cost of running them in the system.
-In other words, the owner of the action also owns the activations record.

 ## Package annotations
 {: #annotations_package}